 The MayaTech Corporation Internship Program

 About the Center: Center for Community Prevention and Treatment Research (CPTR) works with other units in MayaTech to design, implement, and report on research and evaluation projects covering various public health topics for local and national clients.
-These clients include federal agencies such as the U.S. Department of Health and Human Services’ Office on Women’s Health, Health Services and Resources Administration, National Institute of Child Health and Human Development, and Centers for Disease Control and Prevention.
+These clients include federal agencies such as the U.S. Department of Health and Human Services’ Health Resources and Services Administration, National Vaccine Program Office, and Centers for Disease Control and Prevention.
 Clients also include local foundations, community-based organizations, and institutions of higher education.
-Current program and system-level evaluations include: a national evaluation of 10 community-based participatory research projects to reduce gender-based health disparities; evaluation support for NICHD to report on its grants projects; a local (DC area) project developing a mobile application to assess childhood obesity in pediatric clinics; strategic planning for local health foundations; and evaluation of research centers at minority institutions of higher education.
-The national evaluation of gender-based programs also includes summarizing the cost-effectiveness analyses conducted by each of the grantees’ health economists.
+Current program and system-level evaluations include: a national assessment of the feasibility and acceptability of implementing the updated community mitigation guidelines recommendations to prevent pandemic influenza among state, territorial, and local health departments; validation of a kindergarten school readiness national outcome measure; a rural health needs assessment on HPV vaccination coverage; strategic planning for local health foundations; and evaluation of research centers in minority institutions of higher education.

 Title: CPTR Intern